 Harmony At Home has been implementing Bullying Prevention Programs throughout Monterey County since 2012!
 Every year we serve approximately 11,000 children, parents, teachers, non-teaching staff, administrators and community partners.
 The goals of the program are to reduce existing bullying problems among students, to prevent the development of new bullying problems and to achieve better peer relations at school.
 This school year we are introducing Comprehensive Social and Emotional Supports to all of our school partners!
 This model will include in addition to Bullying Prevention, mental health supports, mentoring, coaching and psychoeducation for children, school staff and families.
 In Dr. Olweus’ words, founder of the world renowned Olweus Bullying Prevention Program:

 “Every Child should have the right to be spared oppression and repeated intentional humiliation, and to feel safe at school.”

 Dan Olweus, Ph.D

 The goal of the assembly is to build community, safety, and bullying prevention awareness through upstander actions modeled by your upper grade students.
 Over a two-month period one of our bullying prevention coaches/coordinators will work directly with a core team of students to:

 - Design and develop an engaging assembly to respond to your specific school needs in terms of bullying prevention.

 - Debrief the process.

-Pink Shirt Day 2017.
-On February 22nd, participants wore pink to help Salinas Elementary Schools bring an end to bullying!
+Pink Shirt Day: Participants wore pink to help Salinas Elementary Schools bring an end to bullying!

-Wonderful turn out for Pink Shirt Day 2016, all across the Monterey Peninsula.
-On February 24th, participants wore pink to show that they don’t tolerate bullying in their community.
+Wonderful turn out for Pink Shirt Day all across the Monterey Peninsula.
+Participants wore pink to show that they don’t tolerate bullying in their community.